 First-year applicants who are interested in deferring University of Pittsburgh admissions (taking a gap year) may do so for up to one academic year following the term for which admission was offered, provided the enrollment fee has been paid by the May 1 deadline.
 Examples of deferrals may include, but are not limited to a religious activity, community service, or world travel.
 Students may only defer to the same term as their original admission.
 For example, spring term admitted students may only defer to the following spring term; fall term admitted students may only defer to the following fall term.
 However, single-term deferrals will be evaluated on a case-by-case basis.

 The earlier a request is submitted, the more likely that request is to be approved.
 For the 2022 Fall term, the final date to request a deferral is Friday, August 5, 2022.
+For the 2023 Spring term, the final date to request a deferral is Friday, December 16, 2022.

 Students who choose to defer are permitted to take up to twelve credits as a non-degree student at another university during the deferral period.
 Course work in excess of twelve credit hours may nullify deferral status and require re-application as a transfer student.